vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 79

 Non-Karma"""-made and Karma-made (Karma- kṛta).
-The First constitutes the forms of God 11 (Išvara), Mahat etc., and likewise forms assumed at will by Ananta, Garuda Etc., (Archangels), the Freed (Mukta)" and God.
+The First constitutes the forms of God 11 (Iśvara), Mahat etc., and likewise forms assumed at will by Ananta, Garuda Etc., (Archangels), the Freed (Mukta)" and God.
 The Karma- made (body) is also twofold ; (1) will-prompted Karma-made, and (2) exclusively Karma-made.
 The former is as in the case of great souls like Saubhari."
 For others, the other.
 Again there is a twofold general classification: (1) Immov- able and (2) Movable.
 The Immovable are the rocks, trees, shrubs etc. The Movable is fourfold:-(1) Celestial (Deva), (2) Human (Manushya), (3) Animal (Tiryak) and (4) Hellish (Nāraki).
 A division also is based upon the modes of birth: (1) seed-born, (2) sweat-born, (3) egg-born (oviparous) and (4) womb-born

 170 Karma is the sum of acts generated by the soul, and constitutes the cause for embodied existence; and this Karma is spread over many such lives till enfranchisement (Moksha) is achieved.